Developer-DAO/docs/docs/how-to-get-involved.md

 4. Join our [Job Board](https://developerdao.pallet.com/jobs).

 By connecting with us here you'll be notified of all the awesome opportunities for learning and building, as well as the amazing things others in the community are doing.

-Once you've done that, check out our opportunites to Vibe, Learn, Build and Ship.

 ## Access to Discord